emurillojr/MEAN-auth-app/README.md

 Compile & Deploy

+Additional Notes:
--Used Chrome Postman extenstion to test adding user to data base
+-Used Chrome Postman for testing POST data
 -Verified user entered and password hashed with mongodb shell